drzzlio/gitops/readme.md

 configured and installed.

-The argo Application in the `appoapp.yaml` points at `clusters/primary` which is a customization that loads the `apps` kustomization.
+The argo Application in the `appoapp.yaml` points at `clusters/primary` which is a kustomization that loads any cluster-level resources, and the `apps` kustomization.
 The apps kustomization renders all the other argo Applications that should be made available in the cluster.

-That `kustomization.yaml` might look like this:
+The `clusters/primary/apps/kustomization.yaml` might look like this:
 ```yaml
 namespace: argocd
 resources: